Intelligence Studies

 • Geospatial intelligence

-1. Examine the evolution, structures, functions, capabilities, and activities of the national intelligence community from pre- and- post-9/11 perspectives
+1. Examine the evolution, structures, functions, capabilities, and activities of the U.S. Intelligence Community

-2. Understand the intelligence cycle, including planning, data collection and exploitation, intelligence analysis, production, and dissemination phases
+2. Analyze the intelligence cycle, including the planning, data collection and exploitation, intelligence analysis, production, and dissemination phases

 3. Investigate the fundamental capabilities, limitations, and means of tasking human, geographic/imagery, signals, measurement, and technical and open intelligence data sources